AshishBamba05/CreditX/README.md

-# 💳 FinRisk
+# 💳 FinRisk.AI

-**CreditX** is a machine learning web app that predicts whether a user will financially default based on financial data including income, savings, debt, and annual expenditure.
+**FinRisk** is a machine learning web app that predicts whether a user will financially default based on financial data including income, savings, debt, and annual expenditure.

 ## 🔗 Launch the App